rachelamandamartin/Project1/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
   - In order to make Ansible run the playbook on a specific machine you must update the **hosts** file on the ansible container in the /etc/ansible directory to include groups labeled webservers and elk
     - The webservers group includes Web-1 and Web-2 private IP's as well as the specified interpreter (python3), and the elk group includes the ELK-VM private IP and specified interpreter (python3).
-    - They are listed in the hosts file like this:
+    - The groups are listed in the host file as follows:
       - `[webservers]`
       - `10.0.0.5 ansible_python_interpreter=/usr/bin/python3`
       - `10.0.0.6 ansible_python_interpreter=/usr/bin/python3`